Arkansas teacher charged with killing couple who were hiking in Devil's Den with their kids

 Police announced the arrest at a Wednesday night news conference but would not discuss a motive.
 McGann had been hired at Springdale Public Schools as a teacher candidate for the upcoming year but had not yet come into contact with any of its families or students, the district said in a statement.

 A lawyer couldn't be located for McGann, and a message was left for a number listed for him.
-It was not immediately clear when his first court appearance was.
+His first court appearance was scheduled for Friday.

 “If you commit a violent, senseless act here in our state, our law enforcement will hunt you down and bring you to justice, because that’s what the people of Arkansas frankly deserve,” Arkansas Gov. Sarah Huckabee Sanders told reporters.